 Much of the Co-op’s current success can be attributed to a $4.6m expansion in 2014 in which the retail space was effectively tripled.
 The new location offers a teaching kitchen, a large deli section, self-serve hot/cold food bar and café seating.
 The space allows for more diverse product lines, greater volume and room for customers to enjoy one-stop shopping.
 A staffed help desk is a unique feature.

 The Co-op began discussing expansion in 2010.
 By fall 2013, their plan, including the purchase of a new building, was finalized.
 To meet their strict timeline, they needed to complete facility improvements before winter began.
 Northern Initiatives stepped in at a crucial juncture with a $98,000 loan to allow the improvements to begin while the financing structure was determined.
 Over the next three months, financing was completed with a combination of traditional lending by Range Bank and bridge financing provided by Northern Initiatives ($400,000) and the Northcountry Cooperative Development Fund.

-True to their mission, the Co-op is a significant purchaser and purveyor of U.P. grown or produced foods.
-The expansion resulted in a 10 percent spike in purchasing of local products and a similar increase in the number of vendors selling to the Co-op.
+True to their mission, the Co-op is a significant employer and purchaser and purveyor of U.P. grown or produced foods.
+The expansion resulted in a 10 percent spike in purchasing local products and a similar increase in the number of vendors selling to the Co-op.